travelgate-connectors/.github/.github/pull_request_template.md

 # Connectors Pull Request

 ## Policy Fields
-- [ ] Review the provider's documentation to confirm its accuracy and currency
+- [ ] Review the provider's documentation to confirm its format and currency
 - [ ] Ensure that the most recent version of the provider's documentation is being utilized
 - [ ] Verify that all modifications comply with internal policies and procedures
 - [ ] Examine the provider's documentation to confirm that the HoursBefore field is correctly configured and up-to-date